leventarican/leventarican.github.io/content/android-testing.md

 }
 ```

 With AndroidX Test libraries we can reuse code in both environments (local and instrumented).
+To conclude AndroidX Test provides a unified API.

 ![](../androidX-test.png)